 Step 5.
 Renew Your License and Complete Continuing Education Requirements

-In New Hampshire, you’ll need to renew your license every two years in order to maintain current licensure.
+In New Hampshire, you’ll need to renew your license every two years.
 You’ll be sent a renewal notice with an application packet at least a month before you’re due to renew your license.

-You’ll also be required to complete 30 hours of continuing education every two years, or 15 hours each year.
+You’ll also be required to complete 30 hours of continuing education every two years.

 Your continuing education must come from the American Speech-Language-Hearing Association’s conferences, seminars, workshops, and webinars.
 You can browse ASHA’s continuing education opportunities here.